rpdg/winput/API.md

 func (w *Window) DPI() (uint32, error)
 ```
 DPI returns the Dots Per Inch (DPI) setting for the window.
 Standard DPI is 96.
+It attempts to use Per-Monitor V2 API, falling back to System DPI or GDI DeviceCaps on older systems.

 #### func (*Window) ClientRect